-I started using arnica after a local tattoo artist requested a tattoo salve and handed me a list of ingredients (Nurture-Ink is my version of that tattoo salve).
+I started using arnica after a local tattoo artist requested a tattoo salve and handed me a list of ingredients (Healing Balm is my version of that tattoo salve).
 Arnica was one of those ingredients.
 I read up on the herb and realized that my ointments had been missing out on some great properties that arnica offers.

 Arnica Montana is a yellow flowering herb that is often used for treating bruises, sprains and muscle pain.
 After pulling over 300+ pounds of RV paneling on my leg and foot, I had many huge (and quite impressive) bruises.